Want to know how to export and import WooCommerce products? You've come to the right place.

 Worried about being able to understand all these options?
 Don't be.
 They are fully described in the official documentation at How to Import WooCommerce Products.
 There are other documentation articles and videos available to explain more complex tasks, such as How to Import Variable Products in WooCommerce, How to Import WooCommerce Products with Images, Syncing Stock Levels, Updating Prices, and more.
 And if you have any confusion about what to do, just contact the support team, which has decades of combined import/export experience.

-The next screen in the process is the Import Settings screen:
+The next screen in the process is the Import Settings screen.

 The most important task in this screen is to assign a unique identifier to your incoming products.
 You can do this manually if you wish, but the plugin actually does a great job of automatically selecting a unique identifier if you click the Auto-detect button near the top.